boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 ```
 As a customer,
-So I can can conveniently order from my own home,
+So I can conveniently order from my own home,
 I'd like to be able to order via text message.
 ```
 | Class      | Method                          | Variables                   | Scenario                                                                                                                     | Return value                                      |
 |------------|---------------------------------|-----------------------------|------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------|
 | BobsBagels | getBasket(String phoneNumber)   | Map<String, Basket> baskets | Basket of user with input phonenumber is in Baskets                                                                          | Return Basket                                     |